edspencer/bragdoc-ai/features/splash-page.md

 # Splash Page Feature

 ## Overview
-Replace the current direct login form with a modern, responsive marketing homepage that showcases brag.ai's value proposition and provides clear paths to sign up, log in, and learn more about the product.
+Replace the current direct login form with a modern, responsive marketing homepage that showcases bragdoc.ai's value proposition and provides clear paths to sign up, log in, and learn more about the product.

 ## Technical Requirements